HaochongYANG/HaochongYANG.github.io/_pages/research.md

 <img src="../images/gem.png" alt="Gem" align="left" style="width: 200px; height: auto; margin-right: 20px;" />

-<p><strong>Description:</strong> This project explores the impact of personal emotions on the behavior of other agents in a social setting using a reinforcement learning framework.
-The study employs a gaming environment where agents communicate and share information about the location of wolves to avoid predation.
-By fine-tuning the reinforcement learning environment and leveraging machine learning techniques, the research aims to demonstrate how leaked emotions through communication can enhance mutual benefit among agents.
-Key tasks included designing visualizations for the training process, optimizing game logic, and conducting statistical analysis on game data to validate various social cognition theories.</p>
+<p><strong>Description:</strong> This project explores the impact of emotions on the behavior of agents in a social setting using reinforcement learning.
+The study employs a gaming environment where agents share information about the location of wolves to avoid predation.
+By fine-tuning the model, the research aims to show how leaked emotions through communication can enhance mutual benefit among agents.
+Key tasks included designing visualizations for the training process, optimizing game logic, and apply heatmaps to validate various social cognition theories.</p>
 <p><strong>Supervisor:</strong> Professor.
 William Cunningham</p>

 <hr/>